 Despite these claims, a New Matilda investigation can reveal Ms Arndt has actively participated and shared in the promotion of material which portrays her falsely as a “psychologist”, “clinical psychologist” and “doctor”.

-These false descriptions have been widely reproduced across hundreds of articles, radio, and television interviews, as well as on Ms Arndt’s own official website, YouTube Channel, and Facebook page.
+The false descriptions have also been widely reproduced across hundreds of articles, radio, and television interviews, as well as on Ms Arndt’s own official website, YouTube Channel, and Facebook page.
 Ms Arndt has also curated and distributed multiple videos and images where others have falsely described her title, without any correction.
 The false claims have also appeared in material she has used to promote talks she has given at universities, medical conferences, and even the National Press Club.

 While Ms Arndt strongly denies allegations she has ever sought to intentionally mislead people about her profession, video examples of Ms Arndt distributing material which falsely promotes her as a psychologist, and which were still live at the time of press, can be seen on her YouTube channel here with Mark Latham (at 0:57 seconds); here with Andrew Bolt (at 2:05s); here on Sunrise (“psychologist” at 0:25s and “clinical psychologist” at 2:49s); here with Andrew Bolt again (2:01s); here with Alan Jones (0:14s); here at the Sydney Festival of Dangerous Ideas (0:51s); here on the ABC’s Talking Heads program (0:01s); here with Peta Credlin on Sky News (0:07s); here on ABC Radio North Queensland (1:25s): and here in federal parliament during a Senate Estimates hearing when Ms Arndt was referred to as a psychologist and a doctor (at 0:54s, 1:22s and 4:00s).